Susquehanna Ale Trail Sample Itineraries

 Locations on Tap:

 It's hard not to be inspired when tasting the craft beer on the Susquehanna Ale Trail.
-That's why you'll definitely want to check out Bailee's Homebrew & Wine Supply, where you can find everything you need to make your own creative IPAs.
+That's why you'll definitely want to check out Stony Run Brew House, where you can find everything you need to make your own creative IPAs.
 You can even take classes to hone your home-brewing skills.